DIY Glitter Mason Jar Tutorial

-This will help minimize shedding removing loose glitter before you top coat.
+This will help minimize more shedding removing loose glitter before you top coat.
 This is fall off from just a few brush strokes.
 Add back into your glitter jar!

 Time for top coat.
 They have glitter top coat which is just a gloss top coat in a smaller can for more money!

 You can use any clear gloss top coat.
 Rust-Oleums clear enamel top coat is what I use a lot.

 Top coat at least three to four times to minimize shedding and give light washing’s.
 You want to do five or six, go for it, the more coats the less shedding.
 It will also last for years because of the top coat.

-I have also used gloss Modge Podge for a top coat, works well and non toxic.
+I have also used gloss Mod Podge for a top coat, works well.
 Dont put on too thick because it can haze in spots, a nice even thin coat works.
 A bit of water so its more runny helps with hazing as well.